BanAaron/image-cropper/README.md

 # pyImageCropper
-A simple program to bulk crop images automatically
+A simple python program to bulk crop images automatically